-Our historical net tangible book value (deficit) as of June 30, 2020 was approximately \$ million, or \$ per share of our common stock.
+Our historical net tangible book value (deficit) as of June 30, 2020 was approximately \$(85.0 million), or \$(5.30) per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and convertible preferred stock.
 Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of June 30, 2020.

-Our pro forma net tangible book value (deficit) as of June 30, 2020 was approximately \$ million, or \$ per share of our common stock.
+Our pro forma net tangible book value (deficit) as of June 30, 2020 was approximately \$153.9 million, or \$0.94 per share of our common stock.
 Pro forma net tangible book value (deficit) represents the amount of our total tangible assets less our total liabilities.
-Pro forma net tangible book value (deficit) per share represents pro forma net tangible book value divided by the total number of shares of our common stock outstanding as of June 30, 2020, after giving effect to the conversion of all outstanding shares of our convertible preferred stock into an aggregate of shares of our common stock, which will occur immediately prior to the completion of this offering.
+Pro forma net tangible book value (deficit) per share represents pro forma net tangible book value divided by the total number of shares of our common stock outstanding as of June 30, 2020, after giving effect to (i) the conversion of all shares of our convertible preferred stock outstanding as of June 30, 2020 into an aggregate of 120,393,150 shares of our common stock, which will occur immediately prior to the completion of this offering and (ii) the issuance and sale of 28,020,172 shares of our Series D convertible preferred stock in July 2020 for aggregate gross proceeds of approximately \$70.0 million, and the conversion of such shares into 28,020,172 shares of our common stock, which will occur immediately prior to the completion of this offering.